byq77/husarion-docs-dev/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 * */pose/pose/position/x*
 * */pose/pose/position/y*
 * */pose/pose/position/z*

-and then drag and drop them to window area.
-This way you can comfortably observe changes in odometry data during robot motion:
+and then drag and drop them to the window area.
+This way you can comfortably observe changes in the odometry data during robot motion:

 ![image](/assets/img/ros/man_3_7.png)